abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 have ongoing projects and duties to attend to.
 It can be so easy for the mind to obsess about unfinished tasks, keeping itself in a chaotic world.
-If we find ourselves stuck thinking about a project incessantly—trying to get it organized, straight, and complete—we can take a few minutes like this to stop.
+If we find ourselves stuck thinking about a project incessantly---trying to get it organized, straight, and complete---we can take a few minutes like this to stop.

 If we can't stop that momentum though, at least we can look to see if we have the mindfulness to recognize this flow of thoughts.
 We can pay